chengly70/OB/RateModel/README.md

 Scalar firing rate model using FI-curve from OB/ClelandMulticom/; same membrane time-constants, synaptic dynamics, etc.

-Generates model results for "Odor-evoked Increases in Spiking Variability in the Olfactory Bulb".
+Generates model results for "Odor-evoked Increases in Olfactory Bulb Mitral Cell Spiking Variability".

 call_mcRest.m -- example of a single calc for 1 point in parameter space (3D conductance and Time Vary Sigma), calls mc_Rest.m.
 INPUT: indR index to specify what part of 3D conductance space, see lines 37-39 and dSeqHalton2.mat [which is random halton sequence sampling, see below] for how indR corresponds to a point in 3D conductance space